JacksonBurns/fastprop/paper/paper.md

 However, scale-dependent metrics require readers to understand the relative magnitude of the target variables (for regression) or understand the nuances of classification quantification (ARUOC).
 The authors prefer more readily interpretable metrics such as accuracy for classification and (Weighted) Mean Absolute Percentage Error (W/MAPE) for regression, both of which are included where relevant.

-Execution time is as reported by the unix `time` command using Chemprop version 1.6.1 on Python 3.8 and `fastprop` 1.0.0rc2 on Python 3.11 and include the complete invocation of their respective program: `time chemprop_train ...` and `time fastprop train ...`.
-The insignificant time spent manually collating Chemprop results (Chemprop does not natively support repetitions) is excluded.
-This coarse comparison is intended to emphasize the scaling of LRs and Deep-QSPR and that `fastprop` is, generally speaking, much faster.

-# TODO: break out and specifically mention the time to generate features for `fastprop` and update fastprop version in the paragrpah above this

 ## Regression Datasets
 See Table \ref{regression_results_table} for a summary of all the regression dataset results.
 Especially noteworthy is the performance on the ESOL and PAH datasets, which dramatically surpass literature best and have only 55 datapoints, respectively.